Far-Beyond-Dev/far-beyond-dev.github.io/public/docs/plugin-api.md

 - An entry within the directory is not recognized as a valid Rust crate.

->[!Note]
+#### Note
->In this context, "failure" does not imply a program crash.
+In this context, "failure" does not imply a program crash.
 The `plugin-api` may continue execution even if portions of the code encounter issues.
 Here, "failure" refers to any deviation from expected behaviour or incomplete processing.

 ## Updating `Cargo.toml`